victortanws/photogram_golden_seven/README.md

  1. Read the instructions completely.
  1. Clone this repository.
+ 1. Make a branch for your changes.
  1. `cd` in to the application's root folder.
  1. `bundle install`
  1. `rake db:migrate` (I have already written the instructions to create a table to store photos for you, but you still need to do this to execute the instructions)
  1. `rake db:seed` (This command will pre-populate your table with a few rows, so that you can get straight to work.
 If you are interested, you can see how I did it in `/db/seeds.rb`.)
  1. `rails server`
- 1. Open up the code in Sublime.
+ 1. Open up the code in Atom.

 ### READ (index, show)